Submitted 12 August 2021

 - The occupant of any post who has held it for three consecutive years is not eligible for election to that post in the fourth year unless there are no other nominations for the post in question.

-- The affairs of the Association shall be managed (subject to the control of the AGM) by a Management Committee comprising:
+- The affairs of the Association shall be managed (subject to the control of the AGM) by a Management Committee comprising the Elected Officers

-- Co-option: The Management Committee may co-opt members as required, normally to hold office until the following 30 April.
+- Co-option: The Management Committee may co-opt members as required, normally to hold office until the following AGM.